vickychijwani/jquery-notify-osd/README.md

    - If set to `true`, the notification can be dismissed manually.
 Ignored if `sticky` is `true`.

 6. click_through (type: boolean, default: `false`)
-   - If set to `true`, links and buttons below notifications can still be clicked on, i.e., the notification behaves as if it is not present there. **NOTE**: This feature is a little buggy and has not been well-tested.
-I'm working on making it more reliable.
+   - If set to `true`, links and buttons below notifications can still be clicked on, i.e., the notification behaves as if it is not present there. **NOTE**: Doesn't work in IE and Opera.

 7. buffer (type: integer, default: `40` pixels)
    - The width of the "buffer" region around a notification.
 As the mouse pointer goes deeper into the buffer region, the notification becomes more and more translucent, finally settling at the opacity given by `opacity_min`.